 In this example configuration, the WAN1 interface serves as the primary WAN, while the cellular WWAN1 and WWAN2 interfaces, respectively, serve as the backup WANs.
-This example assumes a dual-cellular model.

 In this example configuration, SureLink is used over for the WAN1 interface to send a probe packet of size 256 bytes to the IP host 43.66.93.111 every 10 seconds.
-If there are three consecutive failed responses, the TX54 device brings the WAN1 interface down and starts using the WWAN1 interface.
+If there are three consecutive failed responses, the TX64 device brings the WAN1 interface down and starts using the WWAN1 interface.

-If the TX54 device cannot get a connection on the WWAN1 interface, it attempts to use the WWAN2 interface.
+If the TX64 device cannot get a connection on the WWAN1 interface, it attempts to use the WWAN2 interface.
 It continues to regularly test the connection to WAN1 and WWAN1, and when tests on one of those WANs succeeds, the device falls back to the successful highest priority WAN.